 “What’s wrong with that?
 Why can’t I greet someone in Spanish?” he continually retorts.

 But back to Spanish…I think he’s a little obsessed because we’re all caught up on Narcos on Netflix, and the dude actually rooted for Pablo Escobar to come out ok, despite the terror he wreaked on millions of people in both the United States and in Columbia leading to his ultimate rooftop demise.
-Kudos to the producers of that show for casting a sympathetic character, at least in the eyes of one middle aged man in Illinois.
+Kudos to the producers of that show for casting a sympathetic character, at least in the eyes of one middle aged man in the midwest.
 So while he practices Spanish, I make Pico de Gallo with the 15 pounds of tomatoes I bought.

 Twice.
 So yes, I’m up to 30 pounds now, and I don’t see myself stopping anytime soon.
 I’m guessing there’s another 15 pounder in my imminent future.